aprzn123/taskit/README.md

 2. `$ cd taskit`
 3. `$ cargo install --path .`
 Once published to cargo, this will be simplified down to just `cargo install taskit`

+## Configuration
+The configuration file is located at `~/.config/taskit/config.toml`.
+The full list of config options, along with their defaults, is available in `taskit.toml` in this repository.

 ## Architecture
 Most of the architectural complexity in Taskit comes from a simple central decision.
 Let me guide you towards